Efficiency in Digital Economies -- A Primer on Tokenomics: Fundamentals

-Generally speaking, a token is a thing which serves as a visible, tangible or intangible representation of a fact or a right.
-For example, a driving license card is a token which represents the fact that you are trained and allowed to drive a car.

-A cryptographic token is a cryptographically secure, provable representation of a fact or right, which can, additionally be processed in digital systems like decentralized networks.
-Tokens are digitized multi-purpose instruments, ranging from simple-single to multi-complex designs.
-It could be value, stake, voting right, or anything.
-A token is not limited to one specific role or utility, it can fulfill a lot of roles in its ecosystem, in-depth \ref{sec:taxonomy}.

-The digital representation of a tangible or intangible asset via a token on a DLT, is called \emph{Tokenization}, which should rather be seen as a business construct or a tool than a technical phenomena\cite{micro2019}.
+Generally speaking, a token is a piece of data which serves as a visible, tangible or intangible representation of an information or a right.
+For example, a driving license card is a token that represents the fact that you are trained and allowed to drive a car \cite{oliveira2018}.
+A \emph{cryptographic token}, or \emph{cryptographic asset} in general, is a digital, cryptographically secure, provable representation of an asset, a fact or right, which can be processed in distributed ledger protocols (e.g. a blockchain) \cite{nakamoto2008}.
+Tokens are digitized multi-purpose instruments, ranging from simple to complex design patterns.
+Those token could represent value, stake or voting right for instance.
+A token is not limited to one specific role or utility, it can fulfill a lot of roles in its underlying ecosystem.
+The process of digital representation of a tangible or intangible asset via a cryptographic token, is called \emph{tokenization} \cite{oecd2020}, which should be seen as a tool or business construct \cite{micro2019}.